karlduino/CO2monitor/docs/instructions.md

 with the heads outside the box, and two lock nuts.

-To mount the Arduino, I use three 11/32” 0/80 screws, with the heads instead the box, and three hex nuts.
+To mount the Arduino, I use three 11/32” 0/80 screws, with the heads inside the box, and three hex nuts.
 (I would do it the other way-round, but I just couldn't handle the tiny screws in the tight spaces to do it that way.
 I practically need tweezers to handle these screws.)
 You can cut off the excess screw with just an angle